Kampala–Jinja Expressway: Developments

 In November 2021, the Ministry of Works and Transport, whittled the potential contractor list down to four consortia.
 These are (a) KJ Connect Consortium from France and Portugal (b) CCCC–CFHEC Consortium from China (c) STRABAG/ICTAS/EGIS/AIF3/STOA Consortium from Austria, Germany, Poland, Turkey and France and (d) CCKS Consortium from China and South Korea.

+As of February 2024, the Ugandan government and the funders, donors and advisors were still negotiating the terms of the concession agreement under the "design, build, finance, operate, and transfer (DBFOT) model".
+The concession duration will be 30 years, after which the asset will revert to the Ugandan government.

 Financing

 In November 2018, the total project cost of the Kampala-Jinja Expressway and the Kampala Southern Bypass Highway was quoted at US$1.55 billion.
 The funds will be raised through a public private partnership (PPP) arrangement.
 The same source reported that the African Development Bank had approved US$229.5 million in sovereign loans to go towards the development of this transportation system.

 As of March 2020, the financing of this expressway and the associated Kampala Southern Bypass Highway, are as illustrated in the table below: